 If you would like to discuss arranging a direct cremation service, please call 0800 133 7656.

 The cheapest funeral depends on the services you require, so opting for a cheaper simple coffin and no funeral service will reduce the price.
 Therefore a direct cremation could certainly be a low cost funeral option and possibly more affordable if you and your family are on a tight budget or just looking for a simple cremation.

 You can actually be buried in your own back garden if you wish; it is legal but there are stipulations and your family may have difficulty in selling the property in the future.

 Another option is donating your body to science; although there are no guarantees that your body will be accepted when the time comes, so you should also have an alternative plan in place to ensure the basic funeral costs are covered.

-Cremation prices which include a cremation service vary depending on where you live in the country.
+Cremation costs which include cremation services with family in attendance at a crematorium vary depending on where you live in the country.
 Ranging from £600 to over £1,000, they currently average almost £800 across the UK, so it is a bit of a postcode lottery.

 Low cost cremations are offered nationally by some companies or you can approach a local funeral director to see if they offer this type of service.
 You can check this funeral directory for your nearest funeral director.

 As always if you are paying in advance for funeral services, be it a traditional funeral or simple direct funeral, always check how your money is held; what happens if the company goes out of business and also what happens if you move.